MicrosoftDocs/xamarin-docs/docs/tools/live-player/troubleshooting.md

 ms.assetid: 29A97ADA-80E0-40A1-8B26-C68FFABE7D26
 author: lobrien
 ms.author: laobri
-ms.date: 08/08/2018
+ms.date: 06/13/2019
 ---

 # Troubleshooting Xamarin Live Player

 ![Preview feature](~/media/shared/preview.png)

-> [!NOTE]
+> [!WARNING]
-> Live Player Preview is only available in Visual Studio 2017.
+> The Xamarin Live Player Preview has ended.
+The app is no longer available.
+The instructions below are provided for customers continuing to use the preview with Visual Studio 2017..

+> [!TIP]
+> You can use the [XAML Previewer](~/xamarin-forms/xaml/xaml-previewer/index.md) in Visual Studio 2019 or
+> Visual Studio for Mac to view your screen designs as you edit them.

 This article explains the limitations of Live Player, and some common problems with steps to correct them.